This rich and treacly vegan sticky toffee pudding is an easy, crowd-pleasing dessert, best served with a scoop of vegan ice cream.

 - Add the dates with all their soaking water, and the chopped pecans.
 Mix.

-- Divide the mixture between the 12 tins / bowls and bake for 20-25 minutes until an inserted skewer or knife comes out clean.
+- Divide the mixture between the 12 tins / bowls and bake for 17-20 minutes until an inserted skewer or knife comes out clean.
+Whilst they are in the oven, make the toffee sauce.

-- Prick the top of each pudding with a skewer or cocktail stick, then pour over half of the toffee sauce.
-Leave them to cool in their tins.
+- When the puddings come out of the oven, prick the top of each pudding with a skewer or cocktail stick, then pour over half of the toffee sauce.
+Leave them to cool in their tins for at least 10 minutes.

 - Serve with the remaining toffee sauce poured over the top, and a scoop of dairy-free ice cream.